ptmt/flow-declarations/README.md

 An attempt to comprehend how https://github.com/facebook/flow declarations could be complete and well-tested.

-Try to convert Typescript declarations from (`src/typescript-interfaces`) into Flow format:
+To convert Typescript declarations from (`src/typescript-interfaces`) into Flow format:

 ```
 npm run generate
 ```

-Try to run tests (requires Flow version which supports `--no-flowlib` option):
+To run tests (requires Flow version which supports `--no-flowlib` option):

 ```
 npm run test